yzdxs/learn-anything/readme.md

 ## [capture the flag](https://my.mindnode.com/aFDPnj4zhRzux2zsBqjsGzw5QeYxgTKkcgc7rFpe)

-a computer security competition, usually designed to serve as an educational exercise to give participants experience in securing a machine, as well as conduction and reacting to the sort of attacks found in the real world
+- a computer security competition usually designed to serve as an educational exercise to give participants experience in securing a machine, as well as conduction and reacting to the sort of attacks found in the real world

 ## [malware](https://my.mindnode.com/pVQngK2FS1cGhZEBhND7XkjGocB3NofrCeQ9LxJD)

-short for malicious software, is a kind of software that can be installed on a computer without approval from the computer’s owner
+- short for malicious software
+- is a kind of software that can be installed on a computer without approval from the computer’s owner

 # [autonomous driving](https://my.mindnode.com/ZgBM6kHzEvwvHyLBcvTdn9HWsGGTVXyFskppkZNn)

-self driving cars are already a reality
+- autonomous cars are vehicles that are capable of sensing its environment and navigating without human input
+- they use a variety of techniques to detect their surroundings, such as
+	- radar
+	- laser light
+	- GPS
+	- odometry
+	- and computer vision

 # [optimisation ✨](https://my.mindnode.com/aqCYNVg8zpTyucszsAz9s9Czc8mByzDXiCnTjthY)

-how to optimise processes (algorithms, systems and so on)
+- how to optimise processes (algorithms, systems and so on)

 # [computer vision ✨](https://my.mindnode.com/NceyXvRqbywBKnUH4szwwhbiGGySSZxewpNepmde)

-learns how computers can find things in pictures
+- deals with how computers can be made for gaining high-level understanding from digital images or videos
+- it seeks to automate tasks that the human visual system can do
+- its tasks include methods for acquiring, processing, analysing and understanding digital images, and extraction of high dimensional data from the real world in order to produce numerical or symbolic information (in forms of decisions)

 ## [image recognition](https://my.mindnode.com/sp47DnRgGXkcusyZvhvkKzELZtNGo4PB2ATvLAz2)

 ## [opencv](https://my.mindnode.com/BhPfpnagYgX6KeM6kkmFYgdn5Ar7CF2bZcgsSPMz)

-open source computer vision library for real time computer vision
+- open source computer vision library for real time computer vision

 # [algorithms ✨](https://my.mindnode.com/RBs72wqMR9xyntANrBz629xLqVZwoHHrmwPsG3AU)

-is an effective method that can be expressed within a finite amount of space and time and in a well defined formal language for calculating a function
+- is an effective method that can be expressed within a finite amount of space and time and in a well defined formal language for calculating a function
+- starting from an initial state and initial input (perhaps empty), the instructions describe a computation that, when executed, proceeds through a finite number of well defined successive steps, eventually producing ‘output’ and terminating at a final ending state
+- they are essential to the way computers process data
+- they can be expressed in many kinds of notation, including
+	- natural languages
+	- pseudocode
+	- flowcharts
+	- drakon-charts
+	- programming languages
+	- control tables
+- most algorithms are intended to be implemented as computer programs
+	- however some are implemented as a biological neural network (for example, the human brain implementing arithmetic or an insect looking for food), in an electrical circuit, or in a mechanical device

 ## [analysis](https://my.mindnode.com/hFFf6sxr9c8D7wxLU8tjQ6dBdx68nJuYu1MsSbEB)

-how to analyse the correctness and running time of algorithms
+- how to analyse the correctness and running time of algorithms

 ## [proving ✨](https://my.mindnode.com/PfpsnZRQ7eVLzFxe2PnQGuhu2xyXpxqRoLrpRLzp)

-how to prove an algorithm works and does its job correctly
+- how to prove an algorithm works and does its job correctly

 ## [design ✨](https://my.mindnode.com/ojULgLaqiemKfMApk2zwibz8vkSaXsGeb6BFxm79)